Logiqx/gps-guides/detective.md

 ### Summary

 The anecdotal evidence of the MediaTek references actually disprove the use of a MediaTek chip.
+I've also yet to find any mention of speed error estimates from MediaTek chips.
+The closest I have found is positional estimates (horizontal, vertical, latitude, longitude and altitude) on the MT3333.

 We are therefore left to conclude that in all probability, Locosys used the SiRFstar IV in the GW-52 and GW-60.
 The SiRFstar IV has all of the features of the GW-52 and GW-60; 1 Hz + 5 Hz logging and estimation of speed errors with a resolution of 1 cm/s.

 The acceptance of using the SiRF IV chips also removes other topics of debate such as what the SDOP / SDOS values represent if they came from a MediaTek chip.
 Topics such as how the proprietary SiRF error estimates got into the MediaTek chip or whether they devised their own method of estimation are mute points.

-The GW-52 product specification hints at the SDOS measure using 3σ which is consistent with the findings of Tom Chalko.
+The GW-52 product specification mentioned 99.7% confidence, suggesting the SDOS measure is using 3σ.
+This would be consistent with the findings of Tom Chalko.
 It is worth noting that the u-blox measure is almost certainly based on 1σ due to other similar metrics using 1 standard deviation.